swiftlang/swift-package-manager/Documentation/Registry.md

 <a name="endpoint-4"></a>

 ### 4.4.
-Fetch source archive
+Download source archive

 A client MAY send a `GET` request for a URI matching the expression `/{scope}/{name}/{version}` to retrieve a release's source archive.
-A client SHOULD set the `Accept` header to `application/vnd.swift.registry.v1+zip` and SHOULD append the `.zip` extension to the requested path.
+A client SHOULD set the `Accept` header with the value `application/vnd.swift.registry.v1+zip` and MUST append the `.zip` extension to the requested path.

 ```http
 GET /mona/LinkedList/1.1.1.zip HTTP/1.1